tinacms/tina.io/content/docs/extending-tina/custom-field-components.md

 ---
 title: 'Custom field components'
-id: '/docs/extending-tina/custom-field-components.md'
+id: '/docs/extending-tina/custom-field-components'
-prev: null
+prev: /docs/extending-tina/validation
-next: null
+next: /docs/extending-tina/customize-list-ui
 ---

 A custom component can be passed and rendered by providing `ui.component` property in a field.
 This component completely overrides the original component, providing the user with the full ability to customize the field.